Social Miracles For a Time Between Worlds

 Zak's philosophy is radical, and it's political, making it some of the most refreshing, valuable work around.

-More broadly, though, we really dug into how neoliberal capitalism is globalizing a kind of commodity logic that holds back our capacity for true education, that constrains our potentialities.
+The discussion examined "how neoliberal capitalism is globalizing a kind of commodity logic that holds back our capacity for true education," with education's commodification reducing human potential to quantifiable investment metrics.